 Basketball

-2-time First Team All-Colonial District & All-Central Region
+2-time First Team All-Colonial District and All-Central Region

 All-Academic Team